altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Al-tok mused~
 'What a miscalculation they have made.'
 "RG::Would you help us?"
-~Al-tok looked at him.~
+~Al-tok looked at him~
 'Iron, leather, 15ft, person behind the mirror,probably...yes, most definitely Alice.'
 ~Al-tok smiled and leaned forward~
 "AT::Yes.
 If you help me as well."
 'Juan would run, let him...
-Ozmind could be a problem' *Al-tok raised his hand as far as it would go*
+Ozmind could be a problem' ~Al-tok wondered were Uri was - he felt close, watching him~ ~So close he could taste it near the edges of his perception~ *Al-tok raised his hand as far as it would go*
 "AT::If you wouldn't mind"
-*He gestured to his arms and neck.*
+*He gestured to his arms and neck*
+'His eyes are so hopeful'
+~Robert's seed was buried deep~
-"AT::I'll push you all though, I can make a window" 'Uri would be fun to consume, save him for after Alice...'
+~Al-tok kept it at bay, until Robert drew closer~ "AT::I'll push you all though, I can make a window" 'Uri would be fun to consume, save him for after Alice...'
 ~Al-tok knew so many people~
-~Almost all brushed against him in their dreams.~ ~Every one of them a delicacy.~
+~Almost all brushed against him in their dreams~ ~Every one of them a delicacy~
-~Everyone of them eventually would be his.~
+~Everyone of them eventually would be his~
-~Even so, he wanted more.~
+~Even so, he wanted more~
 *Robert stepped forward*
-"RG::We would just step though."
+"RG::We would just step though?"
 *Al-tok shook his head*
 "AT::Not exactly, more like a personal window.
-One for each of you - let me show you"
+One for each of you"
+*Al-tok leaned forward and whispered*
+"AT::let me show you"
 `exe -root.__seed^`
 }
 {
 "AT::You are me now"
 ~Al-tok voice came in a whisper~
-*Robert hesitated but continued walking forward, releasing the neck bond* ~^What was left of Robert slowly ebbed away.~
+*Robert hesitated but continued releasing the arm bonds* ~^What was left of Robert slowly ebbed away~
-~A Screaming blackness swallowed him, holding him tight in his mind~ ~The void propelled itself down his limbs, it was a constant burning~ "AT::I am a finger, of this thing growing a finger inside you.
+~A Screaming blackness swallowed him, holding him tight in his mind~ ~The void propelled itself down his limbs, it was a constant burning~ "AT::I am a finger."
+~Al-tok spoke because he knew Robert could still hear~ "AT::Of this thing growing a finger inside you.
 That seed has been growing for so long.
 I've known you for so long"
-*Robert released the leather arm cuffs*
+*Robert released the leather leg cuffs*
 ~Al-tok leaned in closer~
 "AT::Go... give this to alice:"
 `